 Internal parasites include:

-Diseases and conditions like Inflammatory Bowel Disease (IBD), Addison’s disease, kidney or liver disease can cause your feline friend to have chronic diarrhea.
+Diseases and conditions like Inflammatory Bowel Disease (IBD), Addison’s disease, and kidney or liver disease can cause your feline friend to have chronic diarrhea.

 The liver and kidneys are detoxifying organs and when there’s something wrong with them, diarrhea may be one of the first symptoms to develop.

 Contact your vet for proper diagnosis and treatment in case of any bowel disease.

 A conventional dose of antibiotics can have many potential side effects and diarrhea is a common one.